JoshuaEgwuatu/Fall-2023-Autonomous-Crawlspace-Inspection-Robot/Croomba V2/ReadMe.md

 picture

-## Subsystems
+## Added/Edited Subsystems
 - Compass Subsystem - To locate the robot having the orientation and heading
-- Revamp Chassis and Motor subsystem - upgrade the chassis to have less weight and upgrade the motor to climb issue
+- Chassis and Motor subsystem - Upgrade the chassis to have less weight and upgrade the motor to climb issue

-## Cut Subsystems with explanation
-- Live Stream subsystem
+- Live Stream subsystem - Upgrade the Image stitching program into a real-time live stream.
-  - reason:
+   - This subsystem did not get completed/purchased due to time constraints.
-- Radon Subsystem
+- Radon Subsystem - Adding radon sensing capability to the Croomba
-  - reason:
+   - This subsystem did not get completed/purchased due to the unavailability of the product.

 ## Experimentation